Committee: International Student and Scholar Regulatory Practice (ISS RP) Committee

 - This position partners closely with the NAFSA staff partner assigned.
 Effective relationships reflect and include responsiveness to phone calls/e-mail correspondence, timely delivery on responsibilities, open communication and mutual respect among other characteristics.

-Prepare for and attend the Washington Leadership Meeting in February 2019 and January 2020.
+- Prepare for and attend the Washington Leadership Meeting in January.

-- Participate in the annual regulatory ombudsperson training meeting (immediately following the Washington Leadership Meeting in January).
+- Participate in the annual regulatory ombudsperson training call (immediately following the Washington Leadership Meeting in January).